brickbots/PiFinder/docs/source/user_guide.rst

 PiFinder address
 -----------------

 In most cases, you can use the name ``pifinder.local`` to connect to the PiFinder.
-On older computer or those that don't support zeroconf networking, you can use the IP address provides on the `Status <user_guide_ui.md#status>`_ screen to connect.
+On older computer or those that don't support zeroconf networking, you can use the IP address provides on the `Status <#status>`_ screen to connect.
 You can connect to the PiFinder via:

 * SSH to get shell access for software updates and other admin tasks